Quickstart

 Create the repository manifest

-We have a component and we have secrets to use with the component, now to put it all together in the repository manifest.
+We have a component and we have attributes to use with the component, now to put it all together in the repository manifest.

 Open the materia-repo/MANIFEST.toml file and add the following content: